Spring Creek Anglers Fly Fishing School

-Located near Lake Sidney Lanier serving the Greater Atlanta area.
+Located near Lake Sidney Lanier serving North GA & the Greater Atlanta area.

-SCA offers several expert level Fly Fishing Schools, Single Hand or Two Handed Casting, and Guided North Georgia Fly Fishing trips including Stripers on Lake Lanier.
+SCA offers several expert level Fly Fishing School classes, Single Hand or Two Handed Casting, and Guided North Georgia Fly Fishing trips including Stripers on Lake Lanier.

 Locally, we pursue North GA Trout, KY Spotted Bass, and Stripers with a fly rod.

 Destination species include: Trout, Steelhead, Smallmouth Bass, Salmon, Landlocked Atlantic Salmon, and multiple saltwater species.

 Classes are also offered in the Finger Lakes Region of Upstate New York during the Spring (April/May); and, two months during the Summer.